Sybio/GifCreator/README.md

     'http://thisisafakedomain.com/images/pic4.jpg', // URL
 );

-// Optionally, create an array containing the duration (in milliseconds) of each frame
+// Optionally, create an array with the durations (in 1/100s units) of every frame
 $durations = array(40, 80, 40, 20);

 // Initialize and create the GIF!